hvianna/audioMotion.js/docs/users-manual.md

 <div class="settings-panel highlight-background-dim"></div>

-When [Background](#background) is set to an image (including the Album cover) or video, this option adjusts the brightness of the background.
+When a video file is playing, or the [Background](#background) is set to an image, video or album cover, this option **adjusts the brightness of the background.**

 ### Reflex